craftisan/jetbrains-installer/README.md

 ## SUPPORT
 If you have any queries or are facing any problems with the installation, raise an issue here, and I will be more than happy to help.

-> **Legal Note:**
->
-> The scripts in this repository do not violate any licensing, terms or conditions of distribution of Jetbrains products.
-It simply downloads the products and schedules them for re-download (referred to as `auto-renewal` above) via official Jetbrains website.
->
-> This is not a hack of the original, paid products/features offered by Jetbrains by any method/means including fake activation codes or license servers, it is merely an installation script for the said products.
->
-> Please buy products from Jetbrains to support the developers who built them.